UPBGE/UPBGE-Docs/source/manual/python_components/getting_started/character_controller_templates.rst

 To use, add a camera in your scene, parent it into your character capsule (you can use the Character controller Component on it), and attach this Component to the camera.
 And you're done!
 The component will do the rest for you. :)

+You can configure the mouse sensibility, invert X or Y axis and enable/disable the camera rotation limit.
+It's very simple to configure:

 .. figure:: /images/Python_Components/Fig-11.png
+   :align: left

    Third Person Camera component

-You can configure the mouse sensibility, invert X or Y axis and enable/disable the camera rotation limit.
-It's very simple to configure:

 * **Activate**: If you want this component running.
 * **Mouse Sensibility**: The mouse sensibility.